-The TYPE field in the request can hold a RR TYPE value or special values.
-Value 255 () represents "any type", value 252 (AXFR) represents all RR records in the domain (the whole database).
+The TYPE field in the request may be an RR TYPE value or special values.
+Value 255 (\) represents any type, value 252 (AXFR) represents all RR records in the domain (the whole database).

 AXFR queries are mostly used for database synchronization between masters and slaves.
-Due to the high volume of data involved, in this case, a TCP connection may be used instead, though the service port number is still 53.
+Due to the high volume of data involved, in this case, a TCP connection may be used instead, though the service port number is still 53 as for the UDP service.